 Paint colors are taken from the Historic New England/ Society for the Preservation of New England Antiquities paint chart.
 Chart is available from the Commission, Town Office, or Town Library.
 There is no restriction upon the level of gloss or paint manufacturer.
-Approved colors are shown as an "x" in the following table.
-All colors listed below are acceptable for use in any time period, but the table shows which period was predominate.
-White is not shown as a color chip on the card, but it is stated in the literature accompanying the color chart, that white was/is the most common color for Greek Revival houses.
+Approved colors are shown as an "X" in the following table.
+All colors listed below are acceptable for use on main surfaces in any time period, but the table shows which period was predominate.
+Shutter colors are limited to those with an X, plus Gedney Green, Moss Glen, Pointed Fir, and Winter Balsam.
+White is not shown as a color chip on the card, but it is stated in the literature accompanying the color chart, that white was/is the most common color for Greek revival houses.